yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 # Declarative Transactions

-As seen in the take API above, there is no need to provide a Jini transaction object for the different space operations. {{GigaSpace}} with the different OpenSpaces [transaction managers|Transaction Management] and Spring allow simple declarative definition of transactions.
-This boils down to the fact that if there is an ongoing transaction running, any operation performed using the {{GigaSpace}} interface joins it, using Spring's rich transaction support.
+As seen in the take API above, there is no need to provide a Jini transaction object for the different space operations. `GigaSpace` with the different OpenSpaces [transaction managers|Transaction Management] and Spring allow simple declarative definition of transactions.
+This boils down to the fact that if there is an ongoing transaction running, any operation performed using the `GigaSpace` interface joins it, using Spring's rich transaction support.

 (!)
 In order to have GigaSpace transactional, the transaction manager must be provided as a reference when constructing the GigaSpace bean.
 For example (using the distributed transaction manager):